boazsegev/facil.io/docs/api/sock.md

 ## Overview

-The `sock` linrary was born to solve [many concerns](sock_why) that pop up when using the system sockets API directly.
+The `sock` library was born to solve [many concerns](sock_why) that pop up when using the system sockets API directly.

+On systems that have unreasonably high open file limits, the sock library will artificially limit the open socket count to a reasonably high default that can be adjusted during compile time using the `LIB_SOCK_MAX_CAPACITY` macro (currently, 131,072 open files).

 It supports TCP/IP sockets as well as unix doamin sockets.
 Pipes can also be attached to the library.

 The `sock.h` API can be divided into a few different categories:

+- Limits

 - General helper functions